Join This 15 Day, Small Group Snorkel Safari to Two of the Most Diverse Areas in the Famed Coral Triangle

 What Is the Alami Alor Resort Like?

 The Alami Alor is an intimate resort situated on a remote and quiet bay which combines luxury accommodation and delicious locally inspired food.
-There are six waterfront bungalows, and it will be only your group at the resort.
+There are six or seven waterfront bungalows, and it will be only your group at the resort.
 The bedroom is air-conditioned, and there is an open air garden bathroom.
 There are plenty of outdoor loungers.

 Guests can enjoy a full breakfast, lunch and dinner served in the dining room, family style, at the communal dining table.
 They serve an assortment of dishes influenced mostly by tropical Indonesian and Asian style, but also international cuisines.
 We found the food to be healthy and delicious, with excellent drinks available at your own cost.